casey/just/README.md

 will be `"true"` when `--foo` is passed, and `[]` otherwise.
 Flag parameters may not have a default.

+The value of `[arg(help)]` may be a list, in which case the help string is the elements of the list joined with spaces.
+If the list is empty, the argument has no help string.

 The value of `[arg(pattern)]` may be a list, in which case the argument is accepted if it matches any pattern in the list.
 If the value is the empty list, any argument is accepted.
 For example, with